What is a short sale and how does it benefit you here in Ontario?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

-Here are a few reasons you may want to consider short sale on your Hamilton home
+Here are a few reasons you may want to consider short sale on your Ontario home

 You Avoid Foreclosure And The Harmful Effects Of It